Florida school board member takes elementary school students on field trip to gay bar: 'SO honored'

 Screenshots of Leonardi’s post have since circulated on social media, sparking outrage.

 "School board member Sarah Leonardi accompanied Wilton Manors Elementary school on a field trip to a LGBT bar which features menu items like: The Big Girl Burgers, Rhoda Cowboy, Ivana Hooker, Hellena Bun, Georgia Bleu, Young ranch hand, Willy cheesesteak," a screenshot from a private Facebook group, called Moms for Liberty - Broward County, Fl, shows one person saying.
-The screenshot was posted on the popular Twitter account, Libs of TikTok.
+The screenshot was posted on the Twitter account Libs of TikTok.

 ‘JUDGE WHO HEADED 'DRAG QUEEN STORY HOUR' SPONSOR ARRESTED ON CHILD PORN CHARGES